-A newly discovered video of Al at the 1997 Montreux Jazz Festival, opening for Eric Clapton.
-Click here (clip starts after advertisement but the ad only comes the first play;)
+Here is a link to a video of Al at the 1997 Montreux Jazz Festival, opening for Eric Clapton.
+Click here (clip starts after advertisement but the ad only comes the first play.)

-Yet another video surfaces, this one from the 1994 Saint Chaumond Blues Festival, this is the opener ofconcert with Ana Popovic and Joe Louis Walker.
+Yet another video surfaces, this one from the 1994 Saint Chaumond Blues Festival, this is the opener of a concert with Ana Popovic and Joe Louis Walker.
 Click here ...Right before is a BB King Jam from the 1997 Montreux Jazz Festival for your enjoyment.

 The category is a Grand Canyon of echoes.
 Somebody utters an obscenity and you hear it keep bouncing back a million times.
 Categories are sometimes used by a person who feels that the one he's talking to doesn't know enough about the language in which he speaks.
 So he uses lines, circles, and pigeonholes to help the less literate one to a better understanding.

 -- Duke Ellington, "Music is my Mistress." p.
 38